 - These parameters can be used in source qualifier filters, user-defined joins, or for overriding.

 - As opposed to mapping parameters, mapping variables can change values during sessions.

 - The last value of a mapping variable is saved to the repository at the end of each successful session by the Integration Service.
 However, it is possible to override saved values with parameter files.

-- Basically, mapping variables are used to perform incremental reads of data sources.
+- Mapping variables are used to perform incremental reads of data sources.

-A session is nothing but a teaching set which is ought to be implemented to convert data from a source to a target.
+A session is a teaching set that converts data from a source to a target.
 To carry out sessions, users need to leverage the session’s manager or use the pmcmd command.
-For combining sessions, in either a serial or a parallel manner, batch execution is used.
+For combining sessions in either a serial or parallel manner, batch execution is used.
 Any number of sessions can be grouped into batches for migration.

-Basically, incremental aggregation is the process of capturing changes in the source and calculating aggregations in a session.
-This process incrementally makes the integration service to update targets and avoids the process of calculating aggregations on the entire source.
+Incremental aggregation is the process of capturing changes in the source and calculating aggregations in a session.
+This process incrementally makes the integration service update targets and avoids the process of calculating aggregations on the entire source.

 Upon the first load, the table becomes as below:

 On the next load, the data will be aggregated with the next session date.